VictorGugug/BlockProt-Reloaded/README.md

 Sneak and right-click any lockable block to open the protection GUI.
 Add friends with Read, Write, or Manager permission levels.
 Redstone, hopper, and piston interaction can be toggled per block.
 Copy and paste protection settings between blocks.
 A per-player default friend list is applied to all new locks automatically.

-### Java 25 and Paper 1.20 through 26.x Compatibility
+### Java 25 and Paper 1.21.1 through 26.x Compatibility

-Compiles against the Paper 1.20.6 API and runs on every version from 1.20 through 26.1.x.
+Compiles against the Paper 1.21.1 API and runs on every version from 1.21.1 through 26.1.x.
+1.20.x received its last big update in 1.3.3.
 Both the classic `1.x` and the year-based `26.x` version schemes are detected at runtime.
-APIs introduced in newer versions, such as typed inventory views in 1.21.4, are accessed via `VersionCompat` checks so the plugin never throws `NoClassDefFoundError` on older servers.

 ### Item Frame Protection